cedricdji/project-deeplearning-computer-vision/README.md

 # Skin Cancer Detection with 3D-TBP using a CNN (ISIC 2024 Contest)
 **Contest link:** https://www.kaggle.com/competitions/isic-2024-challenge

-# ► Introduction
+# ► I. Introduction

 This project takes color images of skin lesions and growths and applies a convolutional neural network (CNN) to determine if the lesion is malignant or benign.
 The images are accompanied by metadata containing the target value (1 = malignant, 0 = benign) and other information.
 The data is highly unbalanced, with 393 malignant samples compared to 400666 benign.
 Data augmentation is performed on the Target = 1 samples.
 Feature selection is performed on the metadata.

 Two CNNs are examined: in-series and in-parallel models.
 The in-series model starts with convolutional layers, then concatenates the metadata before running a full neural network.
 The in-parallel model runs the metadata through a neural network in parallel with the convolutional layers, then concatenates the outputs before a final layer.
-In addition, a hair removal algorithm is examined.
+In addition, a hair removal algorithm is examined, which alters the image inputs.
 Each model is run with and without hair removal to determine the better approach.
 The model structures are as follows:

 ![](images/model_structures.png)

-# ► The interest of the project
+# ► II.
+The interest of the project

 Skin cancer is a frequent form of cancer that can be deadly if not caught early.
 A model capable of determining if lesions are malignant would be useful in prefiltering patients before consultation with a specialist.

-# ► How to Install and Run the Project
+# ► III.
+How to Install and Run the Project

-## Installation
+## A. Installation

 ### *Prerequisites:*
 1. Python 3.11.9 environment